Basic definition

 Otherwise, 1 cuts through to the right side corner.

-Example 1 – Part 3: Side pick and roll
+Example 1 – Part 3: Wing ball screen

-Following the Iverson cut and the back screen, 2 could dribble towards the high post and attack the rim via the on-ball screen that is set by 5, which is also a side pick in this instance.
+Following the Iverson cut and the back screen, 3 could dribble towards the high post and attack the rim via the wing ball screen that is set by 5, which is also sometimes referred to as a side pick.

 What’s more, as 3 drives to the basket, 1 could perform shake action by moving up to the right side wing area from the right side corner.